SoulInfernoDE/compile-kernel-from-source/README.md

 CONFIG_ANDROID_BINDER_IPC_SELFTEST=y
 CONFIG_SYSTEM_TRUSTED_KEYS=""
 CONFIG_SYSTEM_REVOCATION_KEYS=""
-CONFIG_LOCALVERSION="-android"
+CONFIG_LOCALVERSION="-waydroid"

 # Instructions:

-1. Download the nogui/noguimerge (recommended version) or gui script and make it executable if it's not:
+1. Download the kernel_upgrade (recommended version) script and make it executable if it's not:

-chmod +x cfs_gui.sh cfs_nogui.sh ksource_interactive
+chmod +x kernel_upgrade

 2. execute it:

-./cfs_gui.sh
+./kernel_upgrade

 or

-./cfs_nogui.sh
+use the create_scripts_environment_for_terminal_direct_use/createscriptenv.sh and copy kernel_upgrade to ~/.scripts and finally after restarting your terminal just say:

-or
+kernel_upgrade

-./ksource_interactive
+-> Thats the way you easily can repeat the build procedure

 # Note:
-You will be asked which version you want to compile which then will be pulled from kernel.org.
+The latest stable kernel version will be pulled from kernel.org.
-You can also look on https://kernel.org/ if you are unsure and want the latest kernel version compiled and installed.
+You can also have a look on https://kernel.org/ to see which versions are actually there.

 3. After the kernel has been compiled you can install it with: sudo dpkg -i ../linux-*.deb

-4. After installing the kernel you may need to sign it for booting with UEFI / Secure Boot.
+3. After installing the kernel you may need to sign it for booting with UEFI / Secure Boot.
 -->> Go Here for a script which can assist you: https://github.com/SoulInfernoDE/compile-kernel-from-source#generate-mok-file-and-sign-your-kernel-with-automation-script
-5. Base reading article is: https://github.com/jakeday/linux-surface/blob/3267e4ea1f318bb9716d6742d79162de8277dea2/SIGNING.md
+4. Base reading article is: https://github.com/jakeday/linux-surface/blob/3267e4ea1f318bb9716d6742d79162de8277dea2/SIGNING.md

 ::: Summary what will be done :::
 These are the steps you need to take: